 Since we have covered what I don’t recommend, let’s move on to what I do.
 First, get your own hosting!
 Probably the most popular options are Blue Host and SiteGround.
 Both of these are inexpensive options for starting out, and really great for new bloggers.

-Especially for those who are not extremely tech savvy, going with SiteGround will make your life a lot easier.
-I myself an not technologically savvy, so I feel that pain!
+Especially for those who are not extremely tech-savvy, going with Blue Host will make your life a lot easier.
+I myself am not technologically savvy, so I feel that pain!
 So go on and get everything in one place.
 Get it up and running and start the real fun part of blogging!

 Make It Pretty

 Okay, so this is really more of a personal preference, but once the site is up, you can look into getting themes!
 I started with a free theme, which is a wonderful option if you are just starting out.
-If you want something a little bit more amped up though, you have a whole host of purchasing options.
+If you want to be a professional blogger and set yourself apart from the crowd..
+There are a whole host of amazing purchasing options for custom themes!

 Along with your theme, you may want to create some branding.
 This means making a logo to match your brand.
 You can either do this yourself on Canva or Photoshop, or you can purchase custom ones through sites like Fivver and Upwork.